Chen-Abudi/reactart/README.md

 If you want to strengthen your knowledge and skills of **React, Redux, and more...** along **Best Practices**, Feel free to check this course on Udemy by **`Maxmilian Schwarzmüller`**:

 ## Visit the Course [&#128073;&#127997; **HERE !**](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)

+**_Shoutout to Maxmilian Schwarzmüller for this project, the lectures, the exercises, and the React course in Udemy.
+Mahalo, Thank you!_**🌺